atmist/snazzy-info-window/README.md

 - Type: _boolean_
 - Default: `true`

+#### closeButtonMarkup

+The text or HTML to replace the default close button.
+No click handler or positioning is added to your markup if you use this option.

+- Type: _string_

 #### panOnOpen

 Determines if the info window will be panned into view when opened.